djoogway/CS554-lbs-to-kgs/README.md

 After the instance is no longer in use, perform the following cleanup protocol:

+Temporary stop:

-1. If the instance will be spun up again at some point, create a snapshot of the current volume.
+1. Create a snapshot of the current EB volume.
 2. Stop the current instance.
-If the instance is no longer needed *period*, terminate it instead.
-3. Delete the current EB volume.
-Delete all unneeded volume snapshots as well.
+3. Delete the current EB volume and any unnessecary volume snapshots.

+Permanent stop (instance service is not needed any longer):

+1. Terminate the instance.
+2. Delete current EB volume and prune all snapshots.
-4. Remove your SSH key from AWS (and your local machine).
+3. Remove your SSH key from AWS (and your local machine).